ratrun/map-matching/README.md

 You can also use
 ./map-matching.sh action=match gpx=./track-data/.*gpx
-but this takes previous output files as input for a new run, which is probably not what you intend.
+but this takes previous output files as input for a new run, which is probably not intended.
 ```

 Possible arguments are: